 As the dachshund pregnancy progresses, your doxie will gain more weight and her belly will be significantly swollen.
-In the late stages of pregnancy, your dog will be less active and moving around may difficult for her.
-It’s recommendable that your dachshund doesn't go up and down stairs or tries to jump up to your bed or sofa, to avoid any possible damage to the puppies.
+In the late stages of pregnancy, your dog will be less active, and moving around may be difficult for her.
+It’s recommendable that your dachshund doesn’t go up and down stairs or try to jump up to your bed or sofa, to avoid any possible damage to the puppies.

 How to care for a whelping dachshund?

 When the dachshund pregnancy reaches its end and whelping are about to start your doxie will go to a place where she feels comfortable and protected.
 Another sign is loss of appetite, around 24 hours before whelping your dachshund will lose interest in food.

 You might notice that your dachshund will lick her vulva repeatedly and experience contractions a few hours before delivery.
 Once the whelping starts you will start to see a gray water sac coming out of your dog’s vulva, your dog will probably bite on the water sac to break it.
 After the water sac is broken, the puppies will start to come out, do not pull on the puppies!

 The first puppy will be the hardest, moaning and signs of pain are to be expected.
 Each puppy will be born inside a placental membrane, your dachshund will probably break the membrane and eat it.
 If she doesn’t do that, you will have to remove the membrane.
 Your dachshund will also bite the umbilical cord.
 However, be prepared with sterilized scissors to cut the cord if necessary. cut it 1 or 2 inches from the puppy.